avinashdpi/markdown-portfolio/_includes/04-lists.md

-i love chocolates
+-i love chocolates
-i love to learn new things
+-i love to learn new things